-Toby has vomited with every feed since he was born.
-Mom was told in the hospital that he was spitting up and that it might be because of intolerance to her breast milk, and he was switched to a soy formula.
-He was discharged from the hospital on the second day after being born when mom was discharged.
-She is bringing him in because he has continued to vomit at home with progressively increasing frequency.
-In addition, when he vomited this morning, his vomit was bright green like grass.
+In the first two days following birth, Toby was spitting up and the staff thought it might be due to intolerance to Mary’s breast milk.
+He was switched to a soy formula and discharged from the hospital on the second day after birth, at the same time when mom was discharged.
+Mom is bringing him in because he has continued to vomit at home with progressively increasing frequency.
+When he vomited this morning, his vomit was bright green, like grass.

 HEENT: His anterior fontanelle is sunken, and he has a vigorous suck with tacky mucus membranes.
 He has a normal palate and uvula.
 He is jaundiced and his sclera are yellow.

 CHEST/CV: His lungs are clear.
 He is mildly tachycardic with no audible murmurs.
 His pulses are palpable in all four extremities.
 Capillary refill is prolonged at 4 seconds on his extremities.

 ABDOMEN: His abdominal evaluation showed a soft, non-tender, non-distended abdomen with good bowel sounds.
 There are no masses and no hepatosplenomegaly.